 The mission of Antioch College is to provide a rigorous liberal arts education on the belief that scholarship and life experience are strengthened when linked, that diversity in all its manifestations is a fundamental component of excellence in education, and that authentic social and community engagement is vital for those who strive to win victories for humanity.

-Antioch College will be the place where new and better ways of living are discovered as a result of meaningful engagement with the world through intentional linkages between classroom and experiential education.
+Antioch College is a New Kind of College—a College of Action—where better ways of living are discovered as a result of meaningful engagement with the world through intentional linkages between classroom and experiential education.

 Horace Mann, first president of Antioch College, was an abolitionist and educational visionary.
 He was father of Antioch College and of the American public school.
 We celebrate his role in leading the College and for providing generations of Antiochians with the ethical direction to win victories for humanity.